SebSemos/villager_steve_model/README.md

 Implement a second layer on most of SOW background caracters.
 In the files only the main one have detailled textures.
 This will take a long time tho :p

 A few differents sleeping villagers models.
 This one might be added soon, but I need to do a bunch of testing to see if my idea is possible.

-More custom items for the hermitcaft pack.
-I think about all the one the get by renaming stuff.
-This will likely be added after they release season 9 map.
-I might check previous season in between, for like derpcoins and such.